thomas-labrusse/crud-nestjs/README.md

 - The setup has been optimized for a deployment on Heroku.
 - The repo includes a Procfile allowing easy deployment on Heroku.
-- Specific configs have been included in the "ormconfig.ts" file.
-If you wish to deploy with another provider, modify those edit those configs first.
+- Specific configurations have been included in the "ormconfig.ts" file.
+If you wish to deploy with another provider, edit those configurations first.
 - A deployed version of this API can be found [here](https://hidden-thicket-27219.herokuapp.com/).

 ## Credits